 - Set up a visit.

-- But you may find that your colleagues in the outside organization have some questions for you.
+- Be prepared that the organization staff migth ask you questions.
 Don’t be afraid to say “We’ll get back with you about that” if you don’t know the answer: but make sure you do get back with an answer.
-Lack of follow-through is a major failing in all sorts of collaboration!

-- Debrief with the team.
+- Debrief with your school team members.
 Report what you learned and report what new questions you might have as a result of the visit.

 - Don’t forget to send a thank-you message, and to follow up on anything asked by your hosts.